EnricoBos/PostgreSQL-FastAPI-React-Fullstack-App/app/README.md

 | `requirements.txt` | List of dependencies |
 | `Dockerfile.backend` | Docker setup for backend |

-You can create backend boilerplate files using:
+You can create backend files using (as explained in step 1):

 ```bash
 touch main.py database.py schemas.py models.py task_logic.py